 What’s your chapbook about?

 What’s the oldest piece in your chapbook?
+Or can you name one poem that catalyzed or inspired the rest of the chapbook?
 What do you remember about writing it?

-How did you decide on the title of your chapbook?
+How did you decide on the arrangement and title of your chapbook?

 To what degree did you collaborate on the cover image and design of your chapbook?